 Changed to a butterfly. (flutter arms like wings)

-thevirtualvine.com- The Little Caterpillar (song and finger play) tune to Itsy Bitsy Spider
+thevirtualvine.com- The Fuzzy Caterpillar (song and can be made into a finger play) tune to Itsy Bitsy Spider

 Scroll down about halfway.

 Curled up on a leaf.

 youthsource.com- Six Skits for Lent

 christiancrafters.com- Observing Lint? (skit or puppet show)